 The local business tax varies according to business type and size.
 The minimum fee is $47.25 and the maximum is $525.00.

 The local business tax is paid when the business opens and then renewed anually in July through September.
 The tax receipt is valid through September 30th of the following year.
 For new businesses, local business tax receipts are issued any time during the year.
 For businesses that register April 1st or later, half-year fees apply.
 Failure to pay the local business tax subjects the owner to delinquent fees.
 All businesses must maintain a current local business tax receipt.

 If you have any changes to be made to your existing business, please contact our Business Tax Department at (352) 264-6968.
 It is the responsibility of the business owner to report to the Tax Collector’s Office a change of address, name change, or ownership transfer.

 New businesses must obtain their local business tax receipt prior to engaging in their business, profession, or occupation.
 The amount of tax will vary according to business type and size.
-Businesses beginning after March 31st will pay a prorated fee.
+For business that register April 1st or later, half-year fees apply.
 To register to pay the local business tax, telephone the Tax Collector’s Office at (352) 264-6968, or visit any Tax Collector’s Office.

 The information needed to register for the local business tax (GET APPLICATION FORM AND CHECKLIST) includes, but is not limited to the following items:

 - Business name; Owner(s) or President’s Name; Mailing Address; Physical Location of Business; Telephone Number(s); Social Security or Federal ID Number; and a copy of the Fictitious Name Registration, where applicable.